Skip to content

 NAIC Consumer Alerts

-If you experience a insurance related claims-handling issue after a disaster, you are welcome to contact Consumer Services at the Alaska Division of Insurance 907-269-7900 with your concerns.
-Consumers can file complaint regarding their encountered issue on this website.
+If you experience an insurance-related claims-handling issue after a disaster, you are welcome to contact Consumer Services at the Alaska Division of Insurance (907-269-7900) with your concerns.
+Consumers can file complaints regarding their encountered issues on this website.
 For more information about filing a complaint, select this link.

 Earthquake Resources